git-masi/sportradar-challenge/README.md

 Once the containers have started run the "dev" task.

 This should start local development and you will see logs for services that have started.

-## A note on TypeScript types

-As a matter of preferences types are defined where they are primarily used.

-Most of the types are note meant to be all-encompassing.
-Consider that fact that the APIs return more data than needed.
-Often the types in this project will contain the minimum data needed to save time/space.
-This is a design choice.

-Also note that many of the times were generated [using this service](https://app.quicktype.io/?l=ts) to help speed up development.

-As mentioned perviously everything has tradeoffs and speed trumps comprehensiveness in this case.